 Missed tests must be made up at the next available session of that class.
-Homework assignments are due at the instructor's discretion.
-It is the student's responsibility to contact the instructor about all make-up tests or other missed classwork.
+Homework assignments are due per instructor discretion.
+It is the student's responsibility to contact the instructor about all make up tests or other missed classwork.

 Make-up work may be required to complete the approved hours of the massage program.
-Without completing all the missed hours, the school may withhold your final certificate of completion.
+Without completing all the missed hour's the school may withhold your final certificate of completion.